Spring Garden Revival

 Professional Hydroseeding Standards, Seed Mix Selection & Application Techniques in Bridgewater

-Professional hydroseeding in Bridgewater adheres to industry standards, with preference for International Erosion Control Association (IECA) certification.
+Professional hydroseeding in Bridgewater adheres to industry standards, with International Erosion Control Association (IECA) certification preferred for operators.
 Equipment should have a minimum 500-gallon tank, mechanical agitation, and adjustable pressure controls.
 Operators must be trained and insured (1M minimum liability).
-Application specifications include 2-4 lbs seed, 1,500-3,000 lbs wood fiber mulch, and 150-300 lbs starter fertilizer per acre.
-Calibration ensures uniform coverage, and application should occur at wind speeds below 15 mph.
-Seed mixes are tailored for MA’s climate (Zones 5b-7a):
+Application specifications include 2-4 lbs seed/acre, 1,500-3,000 lbs wood fiber mulch/acre, and 150-300 lbs starter fertilizer/acre.
+Equipment calibration ensures uniform coverage, and application should occur at wind speeds below 15 mph.
+Seed mix selection is tailored to MA’s climate (Zones 5b-7a):

-• Standard cool-season blend: Kentucky bluegrass, perennial ryegrass, tall fescue, fine fescues
+• Standard cool-season blends (Kentucky bluegrass, perennial ryegrass, tall and fine fescues)

-• Native New England: little bluestem, switchgrass, wildflowers
+• Native New England blends (little bluestem, switchgrass, wildflowers)

-• Coastal/salt-tolerant: alkaligrass, red fescue Quality control includes pre-application soil verification, rate documentation, and post-application inspection.
+• Coastal/salt-tolerant blends for marine clay areas Quality control includes pre-application soil verification, application rate documentation, and post-application inspection.

 Bridgewater Water Management Guidelines & Irrigation Requirements for Hydroseeding Establishment

 Proper water management is essential for hydroseeding success in Bridgewater.
 Coordinate with the Water Division for hydrant meter permits or bulk water purchases—unauthorized hydrant use is prohibited.
-Initial irrigation should be light and frequent (2-3 times daily for 5-10 minutes) during the first 2-4 weeks.
-Gradually transition to deeper, less frequent watering (every 2-3 days by week 4-6) as the turf establishes.
-Summer water restrictions are common (especially July-August), but new lawn exemptions may be available with advance application.
-Watering is best done early morning (5:00-9:00 AM) to minimize evaporation.
+During the critical 2-4 week germination period, water lightly 2-3 times daily for 5-10 minutes.
+Transition to deeper, less frequent watering (every 2-3 days by week 4-6) as grass establishes.
+Summer water restrictions are common (July-August), but new lawn exemptions may be available with advance application.
+Watering should occur early morning (5:00-9:00 AM) to minimize evaporation.
 Efficient irrigation systems, rain sensors, and soil moisture monitoring are recommended.
-Drought-resistant species should be prioritized for water-limited sites.
+Drought-resistant species are advised for water-limited sites, and rainwater harvesting may be integrated where feasible.
+Temporary irrigation installations may require permits from the Building Department.

 Bridgewater Water Division